csegbers/Corona-SQLite-Database-Creator-Maintainer/README.md

 data while adding new columns / tables etc...
 This will allow you to define the schema and the code will take care of creating the db/tables/columns for you.

+Currently will only add new objects (tables/columns/indexes) but will not delete nor update items